 The Tomb of Kings

-I clench my heart on my fist
+My carry my heart on my fist

-Like a blind falcon.
+like a blind falcon

-The taciturn bird gripping my fingers
+This taciturn bird gripping my fingers

 Toward the tomb of kings